kretoffer/py_sc_async_kpm/docs/dev/codestyle.md

 This project uses Ruff as the primary linter and formatter to enforce consistent code style and quality.
 Below are the key style rules and configuration settings.

 ## Target Python Version
-- Code must be compatible with Python 3.8
+- Code must be compatible with Python 3.9

 - Avoid syntax and standard library features introduced in later versions:

   - No match statements (Python 3.10+)

-  - No str.removeprefix() or str.removesuffix() (Python 3.9+)

-  - Use TypedDict from typing instead of typing_extensions only if available in 3.8
+  - Use TypedDict from typing instead of typing_extensions only if available in 3.9

 ## Auto-Fix Enabled
 - Ruff is configured to automatically fix style violations